The following LARK guidelines are designed to provide users with an ethical framework to use digital tools in a way that supports their learning.

 Legal (Respect and protect intellectual properties)

-- Abide by copyright laws and “fair use” when using text, images, audio or video and credit is given to all sources.
+- Abide by copyright laws and "fair use" when using text, images, audio, or video, and give credit to all sources.

 - Use parenthetical citation and cite sources to create authentic work and avoid plagiarism.

 - Use Creative Commons licensed media instead of copyrighted media where possible.

 - Use only legally acquired software, music, and other media.